arifshahriyarnader/mini-crm/README.md

     - Mobile Responsive UI: Built using Tailwind CSS for fast and clean designs.

 ## Sample Test User
+**...**
-    **You can either sign up through the signup page, or use the following test credentials**:
+    1. You can either sign up through the signup page, or use the following test credentials
     ```bash
     Email: testuser@example.com
     Password: Test1234